-SQL was developed In 1970 by Donald D. Chamberlin and Raymond F. Boyce at IBM.
+- SQL was developed In 1970 by Donald D. Chamberlin and Raymond F. Boyce at IBM.

 - First, the developed version is initially called SEQUEL(Structured English Query Language).

 - Relational software released a first commercial product called System/R in 1979.

-- The SEQUEL acronym was later changed to SQL due to trademark conflict issue.
+- The SEQUEL acronym was later changed to SQL due to the trademark conflict issue.

 - Later, IBM starts developing commercial products on SQL based on the prototype of System/R.